Cam Calhoun

-Cameron Calhoun (born October 2, 2004) is an American college football cornerback for the Alabama Crimson Tide.
-He previously played for the Michigan Wolverines and the Utah Utes.
+Cameron Calhoun (born October 2, 2004) is an American college football cornerback for the Ohio State Buckeyes.
+He previously played for the Michigan Wolverines, Utah Utes and Alabama Crimson Tide.

 Early life

 Calhoun attended Winton Woods High School in Cincinnati, Ohio, and was rated as a three-star recruit.
 He held over 20 NCAA Division I offers, which he trimmed to a final four of Boston College, Georgia Tech, Kentucky, and West Virginia.
 Calhoun initially committed to play for the West Virginia Mountaineers, and the Cincinnati Bearcats.
 After two de-commitments, he made his final decision to play college football for the Michigan Wolverines.

 College career

 Michigan

 As a freshman in 2023, Calhoun appeared in two games and recorded no statistics for the Michigan Wolverines team that won a national championship that season.
 After the 2023 regular season, he entered the NCAA transfer portal and opted out of playing in the postseason.